Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 Newest patch notes: https://docs.google.com/document/d/1p4opLyZtoSoUQ6mlN4uGxIlOpMsdoVrJzqN9OXe0vWk/edit?tab=t.0

+## Known bugs

+* Skeleton Key is consumed if used for downgrading the runes recipe - no known bugfix as of now

 ## About this mod

 Project Diablo 2 team did amazing job and stunned me and the other veteran D2 players with their high quality work.
 However, not everyone has the time to farm 24/7.
 This mod is for players that enjoy slaying plethora of monsters in Diablo 2, but don't have that much time to play in the way the Diablo 2 game and PD2 mod were designed, with abyssmal drop rates and item scarcity.
 If you have Infinity by day 3 of the PD2 ladder, then this mod is not for you.